 The Healthy Homes and Lead Poisoning Prevention Program at HEALTH coordinates statewide efforts to eliminate lead poisoning and reduce lead exposure.
 This includes tracking cases of blood lead levels greater than or equal to 5 µg/dL.

 In Rhode Island, healthcare providers are required by law to conduct at least two blood lead screening tests on all children by three years of age.
 Results must be reported to the Rhode Island Department of Health within 10 days of the screening.
 Children should then be screened annually through six years of age.

-If a child was screened at least twice prior to 36 months of age and all test results were less than 5 µg/dL, a Lead Screening Risk Assessment Questionnaire can be used instead of a blood lead test to screen for lead poisoning.
+If a child was screened at least twice prior to 36 months of age and all test results were less than 5 µg/dL, the Lead Screening and Referral Intervention Process can be used instead of a blood lead test to screen for lead poisoning.

 Compliance with lead screening guidelines is assessed by measuring the proportion of children born in a given year with at least one blood lead test by 18 months of age, and at least two blood lead tests, no less than 12 months apart, by 36 months of age.
 For children born in 2005 and 2006, compliance with lead screening guidelines has increased. more

 Use KIDSNET to determine which of your patients are due for screenings for lead poisoning.

 KIDSNET is an integrated child health information system that allows providers to collect and share health data electronically and to generate reports, including lists of patients in their practices who have not been screened for lead poisoning.